awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-auth.md

 ### Creating a primary key<a name="mrk-auth-create-primary"></a>

 To [create a multi\-Region primary key](create-primary-keys.md), the principal needs [kms:CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) and [iam:CreateServiceLinkedRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateServiceLinkedRole.html) permissions in an IAM policy that is effective in the primary key's Region\.
-Principals who have these permissions can create single\-Region and multi\-Region CMKs unless you restrict their permissions\.
+Principals who have these permissions can create single\-Region and multi\-Region keys unless you restrict their permissions\.

 The `iam:CreateServiceLinkedRole` permission allows AWS KMS to create the [**AWSServiceRoleForKeyManagementServiceMultiRegionKeys** role](#multi-region-auth-slr) to synchronize the [shared properties](multi-region-keys-overview.md#mrk-sync-properties) of related multi\-Region keys\.

-For example, this IAM policy allows a principal to create any type of AWS KMS CMK\.
+For example, this IAM policy allows a principal to create any type of KMS key\.

 ```
 {